 Elementary Education (Alt.
 M.Ed.)

 In general, the program requires a minimum of 42 graduate hours and such additional undergraduate courses or experiences as the Department may require.
-Please visit http://www.southalabama.edu/colleges/coe/programs.html for specific requirements.
-See College of Education general section for program admission requirements.
+Please visit http://www.southalabama.edu/colleges/ceps/programs.html for specific requirements.
+See College of Education and Professional Studies general section for program admission requirements.

 All prerequisites including those listed below are required for admission to the program.
 Equivalent courses or experiences may be substituted with written approval of the advisor and department chair.